-For people with recurring fatigue, shortness of breath, and a pale complexion that are diagnosed with Babesia, Bartonella, or Mycoplasma by Greg Lee
+For people with recurring fatigue, shortness of breath, and a pale complexion that are diagnosed with Babesia, Bartonella, or Mycoplasma

 A few years ago, I decided to grow sweet potatoes in my garden.
 Tiny sprouts grew into long vines with lavender flowers and triangle shaped leaves.
 At harvest time, one of the potatoes was much thinner than the others.
 When I picked it up, the center had been hollowed out by some unknown pest.